Stop Scrolling. Start Doing

-Why?
-Because you’ve got Local Amnesia.
-You’ve convinced yourself that because you live here, you already know here.
-You think "tourism" is something other people do—people with fanny packs and maps.
-You’ve decided that being a "local" means ignoring everything interesting in your own zip code until a relative visits from out of town and forces you to go.
-You’re leaving "wonder" on the table because you’re afraid of looking like a beginner.
+You’ve convinced yourself that because you live here, you already "know" here.
+This is Local Amnesia.
+You think tourism is for people with fanny packs, and you’ve decided that being a "local" means ignoring everything interesting in NYC, London, or Tokyo until a relative visits.
+In 2026, decision fatigue often leads us to choose the familiar couch over the "cliché" monument, but you’re leaving wonder on the table just because you’re afraid of looking like a beginner.

 We live in an era of Curated Cynicism.
-We skip the major landmarks because they’re "cliché" or "too crowded."
-Instead, we spend four hours searching for an "undiscovered" coffee shop that looks exactly like every other coffee shop, just to prove we have "taste."
+We skip major landmarks because they’re "too crowded," and instead spend four hours searching for an "undiscovered" coffee shop that looks like every other shop just to prove we have "taste."
+The truth: Landmarks are peaks for a reason.
+They represent architectural marvels or historical pivots.
+By ignoring them, you aren't being "authentic"; you’re just a snob missing out on the best parts of your own backyard.

 The One-Hour Immersion: Don't make a day of it.
 Spend sixty minutes being a tourist, then go back to your "local" life.
 It’s a shot of adrenaline for your routine.